-Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), the District provides health-care benefits to eligible former employees and their dependents.
+Under the Consolidated Omnibus Budget Reconciliation Act (COBRA), the District provides healthcare benefits to eligible former employees and their dependents.
 Requirements are outlined by the Federal government for this coverage.
 The premium plus a 2% administrative fee is paid in full by the eligible participant.
-This program is offered for durations of up to 18 to 36 months after an employee's termination date, or for dependents, the date that they are no longer eligible to be covered as such.
-At June 30, 2018, there were six participants covered under COBRA.
+This program is offered for durations up to 18 to 36 months after an employee's termination date, or for dependents, the date that they are no longer eligible to be covered as such.
+At June 30, 2019, there were six participants covered under COBRA.

-The District provides a retirement stipend for administrators retiring with at least 5 years of administrative service in the District and having reached 55 years of age.
+The District provides a retirement stipend for administrators retiring with at least five years of administrative service in the District and having reached 55 years of age.
 During the current year, one administrator retired and was paid a stipend which totaled \$32,000.

 The District provides a retirement stipend for full-time teachers retiring with at least 20 years of PSERS credited service.
-During the current year, five full-time teachers retired and were paid stipends which totaled \$25,000.
+During the current year, eight full-time teachers retired and were paid stipends which totaled \$40,000.

-The District provides a retirement stipend for specialists retiring with at least 10 years of specialist service in the District and having reached 55 years of age.
+The District provides a retirement stipend for specialists retiring with at least ten years of specialist service in the District and having reached 55 years of age.
 The maximum retirement stipend available was \$10,000.
-No specialists retired during the current year.
+During the current year, one specialist retired and was paid a stipend which totaled \$10,000.

 The District provides a retirement stipend, based on a specified formula, for support staff retiring with at least 10 years of full-time service with the District and having reached 55 years of age.
-One support staff member meeting the requirement retired during the current year and was paid a stipend which totaled \$2,700.
+No support staff members meeting the requirement retired during the current year.